GerbilSoft/rom-properties/README.md

 fit in a 48x48 icon frame and to provide additional information, e.g. retail vs. development (green), and to show an SD card for sdboot.

+The flag icons used for region/language selection are based on flag icons from Twemoji 12.0.1.
+Copyright 2019 Twitter, Inc and other contributors; licensed under CC-BY 4.0.

 ## Credits

 ### Developers